-[This is a lazy, boilerplate response to the even lazier notion that Big Oil is behind climate skepticism.
-I’m sick of copying and pasting it for their edification.
+[This is a boilerplate response to the even boilerer-plater notion that Big Oil is behind climate skepticism.
+I tire of rewriting the same corrective from scratch, so here’s something I can copy and paste pro re nata—and without fear of being sued by myself, since I waive all copyright.
 It’s a work in progress and some links are missing. —BK]

 Dear Oil Linkers,